dabeaz/sly/docs/sly.rst

 essential parts of writing a lexer are there.
 Tokens have to be specified with regular expression rules.
 You can optionally attach actions that execute when certain patterns are encountered.
-Certain features such as character literals might make it easier to lex certain kinds of text.
+Certain features such as character literals are there mainly for convenience, saving you the trouble of writing separate regular expression rules.
 You can also add error handling.

 Writing a Parser
 ----------------

 The ``Parser`` class is used to parse language syntax.
-Before showing an example, there are a few important bits of background that must be mentioned.
+Before showing an example, there are a few important bits of background that must be covered.

 Parsing Background
 ^^^^^^^^^^^^^^^^^^